MiquelMarinoEspinosa/Tennis-Refactoring-Kata-PHP/README.md

   - At this point, it would be geat to get rid of the `Test` field's which save the player's name to fix it in the `data provider`.
 To do so, it is required to expose via either getter or public field with asymetric visibility.
 I will go for the second option to practice a little this new php's feature :P
     - Refactor `TennisGame1` exposing `firstPlayer` as `public field with asymetric visibility` - private setter, public access
     - Use `firstPlayer` public field at `TestMaster`
+    - Extend `seedScores` visibility to be used to the rest of none yet refactored tests